What is the Attitude Foundation’s purpose?

 - Creation of a web portal for online viewing, including full accessibility (audio description and captioning)

-- Commissioning a research program to measure the effectiveness of the campaign in promoting attitudinal change
+- Commission of a research program to measure the effectiveness of the campaign in promoting attitudinal change